NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 - colav_evaluation_tool: https://github.com/trymte/colav_evaluation_tool (optional dependency only for the `test_simulation_and_evaluation.py` test file)

 ## Generic Install Instructions
-`seacharts`, `rrt-rs` and the `colav_evaluation_tool` (optional) are non-pip package dependencies in the simulator.
+`seacharts` and the `colav_evaluation_tool` (optional) are non-pip package dependencies in the simulator.
 Install these first as editable packages first using `pip install -e .` in their respective root folders.
+For `rrt-rs` (also optional), follow the install instructions at <https://github.com/NTNU-Autoship-Internal/rrt-rs>.
 Then, install this simulator package using the same `pip install -e .` command inside the `colav_simulator` root folder.
 All of these packages should be installed using the same Python environment (e.g. a virtual or Conda environment).

 To use `seacharts` in the simulator, you should download `.gdb` files from <https://kartkatalog.geonorge.no> in UTM 32 or 33 (see <https://github.com/trymte/seacharts> for instructions), and put into the `data/external` folder in the seacharts package directory.
 Otherwise, the module will not find any ENC data to use.